Silurian hypothesis: Explanation

 The idea was presented in a 2018 paper by Adam Frank, an astrophysicist at the University of Rochester, and Gavin Schmidt, director of the Goddard Institute for Space Studies.
-Frank and Schmidt imagined an advanced civilization before humans and pondered whether it would "be possible to detect an industrial civilization in the geological record".
-They argue as early as the Carboniferous period (~350 million years ago) "there has been sufficient fossil carbon to fuel an industrial civilization comparable with our own".
+Frank and Schmidt imagined the existence of an advanced civilization before humans and considered whether it would "be possible to detect an industrial civilization in the geological record".
+They argued that as early as the Carboniferous period (~350 million years ago) "there has been sufficient fossil carbon to fuel an industrial civilization comparable with our own".
 However, they also wrote: "While we strongly doubt that any previous industrial civilization existed before our own, asking the question in a formal way that articulates explicitly what evidence for such a civilization might look like raises its own useful questions related both to astrobiology and to Anthropocene studies."
-The term "Silurian hypothesis" was inspired by the fictional species called the Silurians from the British television series Doctor Who.
+The term "Silurian hypothesis" was inspired by the fictional species the Silurians in the British television series Doctor Who.

-According to Frank and Schmidt, since fossilization is relatively rare and little of Earth's exposed surface is from before the Quaternary time period (~2.5 million years ago), there is low probability of finding direct evidence of such a civilization, such as technological artifacts.
-After a great time span, the researchers concluded, contemporary humans would be more likely to find indirect evidence such as rapid changes in temperature or climate (as occurred during the Paleocene–Eocene Thermal Maximum ~55 million years ago); evidence of tapping geothermal power sources; or anomalies in sediment such as their chemical composition (e.g., evidence of artificial fertilizers) or isotope ratios (e.g., there is no naturally occurring plutonium-244 outside a supernova, so evidence of this isotope could indicate a technologically advanced civilization).
-Objects that could indicate possible evidence of past civilizations include plastics and nuclear waste residues buried deep underground or on the ocean floor.
-The paper also mentions the natural fission reactors at Oklo, Gabon, which were active some two billion years BP—while none of the transuranic elements it produced are still present (they have since decayed to longer-lived or stable daughter nuclides), the depletion of ^{235}U and the characteristic isotope ratios of fission products were used to confirm that fission had indeed occurred.
+According to Frank and Schmidt, since fossilization is relatively rare and little of Earth's exposed surface has survived from before the Quaternary time period (~2.5 million years ago), there would be low probability of finding direct evidence of a previous civilization, such as technological artifacts.
+The researchers concluded that after a great time span, modern humans would be more likely to find indirect evidence such as rapid changes in temperature or climate (as occurred during the Paleocene–Eocene Thermal Maximum ~55 million years ago); evidence of tapping geothermal power sources; or anomalies of chemical composition in sediment such as evidence of artificial fertilizers or isotope ratios (There is no naturally occurring plutonium-244 outside a supernova, for example, so the presence of this isotope could indicate a technologically advanced civilization).
+Objects that could be evidence of past civilizations include plastics and nuclear waste residues buried deep underground or on the ocean floor.
+The paper also mentioned the natural fission reactors at Oklo, Gabon, which were active some two billion years BP.
+None of the transuranic elements produced are still present, having decayed to longer-lived or stable daughter nuclides, but the depletion of ^{235}U and the characteristic isotope ratios of fission products confirm that fission had occurred.

-Frank and Schmidt speculate such a civilization could have gone to space and left artifacts on other celestial bodies, such as the Moon and Mars.
-Evidence for artifacts on these two worlds would be easier to find than on Earth, where erosion and tectonic activity would erase much of it.
-Frank first approached Schmidt to discuss how to detect alien civilizations via their potential impact upon climate through the study of ice cores and tree rings.
-They both realized that the hypothesis could be expanded and applied to Earth and humanity due to the fact that humans have been in their current form for the past 300,000 years and have had sophisticated technology for only the last few centuries.
+Frank and Schmidt speculated that such a civilization could have gone to space and left artifacts on other celestial bodies, such as the Moon and Mars.
+Evidence for artifacts on these two worlds would be easier to find than on Earth, where erosion and tectonic activity would have erased much of it.
+Frank first approached Schmidt to discuss how to detect alien civilizations by their potential impact upon climate through the study of ice cores and tree rings.
+They both realized that the hypothesis could be expanded and applied to Earth and humanity, where humans have been in their current form for the past 300,000 years and have had sophisticated technology for only the last few centuries.

+The idea has been connected to the cryptoterrestrial hypothesis explaining the existence of UFOs.